paszu/3DSRepo/Part-5-(arm9loaderhax).md

 1. **Copy `emergency_SecureInfo_A`, `emergency_movable.sed`, `emergency_title.db`, `emergency_ticket.db`, `NCSD_header_[o/n]3ds.bin`, and `firm0firm1.xorpad` from the root of your SD card to a safe location on your computer and back them up to multiple locations (such as online file storage); they do not replace NAND backups, but in the event of lost backups could save you from total data loss (after further research and development is completed)**
 2. Delete `emergency_SecureInfo_A`, `emergency_movable.sed`, `emergency_title.db`, `emergency_ticket.db`, `NCSD_header_[o/n]3ds.bin`, and `firm0firm1.xorpad` from the root of your SD card
 2. Delete the `EmuNAND9` folder from the root of your SD card if you have one
+3. Delete the `3ds` folder from the root of your SD card
+1. Copy the contents of the `starter` folder in `starter.zip` to the root of your SD card
+  + *(this will reset homebrew launcher apps to default, you don't need the others from before)*
 3. Copy the `a9lh` folder from `data_input_v2.zip` to the root of your SD Card
 3. Copy `payload_stage1.bin` and `payload_stage2.bin` from the arm9loaderhax zip to `a9lh` folder on your SD card
 2. Copy `arm11.bin` and `arm9.bin` from the SafeA9LHInstaller zip to the root of your SD card